Bias and Perception: How Dueling Truths Complicate Discipline

 - The Physician’s Guide to Professional Boundaries: What you don’t know can end your career.
-By Stephen Schenthal, MD, MSW, CEO and Founder of PBI Education
+By Stephen Schenthal, MD, MSW, Founder of PBI Education

 - The Complete Professional: An introduction to navigating professional boundaries in medicine (2 CME, $89, self-paced online)